Emily Rice: Career

 Rice is a current faculty member in the Macaulay Honors College.
 From 2011 to 2019, she was in the Department of Physics & Astronomy at the College of Staten Island, which is also part of the City University of New York.
 In addition to her role as an associate professor, she is also a founding member, with Kelle Cruz and Jackie Faherty of the Brown Dwarfs in New York City (BDNYC) research group.
 Her work primarily focuses on near-infrared spectra to characterize the properties of the lowest mass objects in our galaxy, namely: brown dwarfs, very low-mass stars, and giant exoplanets, as well as investigating stellar and planetary system formation mechanisms.
 Her work has resulted in over 30 co-authored publications.
 Rice also co-designed and authored a collection of introductory astronomy labs for use in entry-level astronomy courses entitled Astronomy Labs: A Concept Oriented Approach.

 She is also well known for her continued involvement with the American Museum of Natural History as a research associate and occasional planetarium presenter at the Hayden Planetarium.

 In 2015, she was awarded the Henry Wasser Award for Outstanding Scholarship from CUNY Academy for the Humanities and Sciences.

 Public outreach

-Though she has made tremendous contributions to her field of research, Rice stands out for her successful public outreach activities.
+Though she has made contributions to her field of research, Rice stands out for her successful public outreach activities.
 She is the co-founder, with Summer Ash of an astronomy-centered fashion blog called the STARtorialist, which boasts the tagline: "Where science meets fashion and scientists get fabulous".

-She also dons the moniker DJ Carly Sagan, in honor of the legendary science popularizer Carl Sagan, to organize and host engaging, free-to-the-public science gatherings and presentations at bars in New York City as part of the Astronomy on Tap series.
+She also dons the moniker DJ Carly Sagan, in honor of the science popularizer Carl Sagan, to organize and host engaging, free-to-the-public science gatherings and presentations at bars in New York City as part of the Astronomy on Tap series.